roboticvedant/lidar_ransac_visualize/README.md

-# VisualizerSequence Tool
+# PointCloud Visualizer & Correction Tool

 This tool visualizes point cloud data and bounding boxes from `.bin` and `.txt` files using Open3D.
-It supports zoom controls, frame-by-frame navigation, and automatic frame progression.
+It supports features such as zoom controls, frame-by-frame navigation, automatic frame progression, and saving corrected data with RANSAC plane fitting.

 ## Prerequisites